 Criteria and eligibility differ between the two agencies.
 Please find a summary of each agency’s funding information and important dates in the chart below.
 See the Application Guide for detailed information.

 All applications must be completed and submitted online at the link below.
 For preparation purposes, a Word formatted application and application guide can also be found below.
 All applicants must read the Charge Ahead Colorado Application Guide prior to submitting an application.
 This guide is intended to lead participants through RAQC’s funding process.

-The next application round will be open from February 29th through March 31st.
+The next application round will be open from June 30th until July 31st at 5:00 PM.

 Word Formatted Application (for preparation purposes only)

 - Questions are welcome at any time during the application period.
 For RAQC funding, please contact Matt Mines by email or at 303.629.5450×210.
 For CEO funding, please contact Zach Owens by email or at 303.866.3279.

 - All applications must be completed and submitted online.